ravielze/Mtrx/README.md

 # mtrx
 Tugas Besar Algeo I | 2020

 `Tugas Besar Algeo I` is a matrice calculator which calculates Linear Equation System, Determinant, Inverse, Polynomial Interpolation, and Multiple Linear Regression.
 Linear Equation System can be calculated by using Gaussian Elimination, Gauss-Jordan Elimination, Cramer's Rule, and Inverse, while Determinant can be calculated by using Line Reduction and Cofactor Expansion.
 Lastly, Inverse can be calculated by using Gauss-Jordan Elimination and Adjoint.
-These calculations round up to 3 decimal places.
+These calculations may round up to `n` decimal places.

-# Project Structure (Based on Clean Architecture)
+# Project Structure
 ```sh
 mtrx/
 ├── bin/                                                  # Contains java byte code (.class)